vibes/tap2text-example/README.md

 ```

 #### For Mobile Web
-In your web page, first add the HTML that will render the call to action, updating the default short code and keyword to match your own (see `/index.html`):
+In your web page, first add the HTML that will render the call to action, updating the default short code and keyword to match your own.
+This example includes optional fallback messages for desktop browsers or unsupported devices (see `/index.html`):

 ```
 <!-- Android or iOS call to action-->